 Academic Progress Committee (APC) Frequently Asked Questions

-Q: How do I get free, independent and confidential advice on how to fill in the My Academic Progress Response form?
+Q: Where can I get advice on how to fill in 'My Academic Progress Response' form?

-A: Contact Student Rights + Support.
-We provide hints + tips on how to complete a detailed response based on your personal circumstances.
+A: Contact MONSU SR+S. We provide free, independent and confidential advice on how to write a detailed response based on your personal circumstances.

 Q: What if I am late to submit my response?